SheetJS/docs.sheetjs.com/docz/docs/03-demos/18-engines.md

 **Writing data**

-When writing to binary string in JSC, the result should be stored in a variable and stringified in Swift:
+When writing to binary string in JavaScriptCore, the result should be stored in a variable and converted to string in Swift:

 ```swift
 /* write to binary string */